per capita income of indian states

 Economic Indicator

-The per capita income of Indian States is a crucial economic indicator that helps gauge a country’s economic health.
+The per capita income of Indian States is a crucial economic indicator that helps gauge a country’s financial health.
 A higher per capita income indicates a higher standard of living and a robust economy, while a lower per capita income may suggest the opposite.

 Policy Decisions